joebass85/dfm/README.md

 ## Notes
 - DFM will not delete/move any files owned by other users/root user.
 - Move can also be used to rename files.
+- Some terminals (like the xfce4-terminal) may require a different execute option than what is default in the script.
+The user should edit that option in the script on line 24 and 108 of the dfm file.